luanfaraujo/modpack-comparison-en/README.md

 - Cleaned and standardized the raw inputs.
 - Retained only relevant attributes (id, name, description, URL).
-- Combined all four bundles into a masterlist, with an additional column identifying the originating bundle.
+- Combined all bundles into a masterlist, with an additional column identifying the originating bundle.

 3. Feature Engineering